amit653/examples/README.md

-Python test examples for practice
+Golang and Python test examples for practice